 If you love (or even just like a tiny bit) cross stitch, then Cross Stitcher magazine is definitely something you need to look into.
 First of all, commit this web page to memory – or at least add it to your favourites.

 FREE patterns are what people like me live for, so this page ticks ALL the right boxes.
 The little cherry, strawberry and ice lolly motifs pictured here are my favourites, which you can download with a simple click of a button here.

 I’ve also finished sewing the cherry blossom inspired flowers I started the other day.
 Now they’re complete with greenery, I think even Kate Middleton would be proud to have them in her bouquet.
 I haven’t yet decided what I’m going to do with them – but for now they’re stuck up on my wall looking pretty.
 Let’s hope the sunny weather continues to provide me with inspiration to stitch even more!

-Yiotas Cross Stitch is a website I stumbled across after they (inexplicably) started to follow me on Twitter (@_LouiseH).
-Evidently they have an EXCELLENT marketing team.
-Firstly, (I know how concerned you are with my progress) take a look at how my cherry-blossom-esque flowers are coming along – I just need to stitch a few more, place some green leaves in between, et voila - an entire bouquet!
+Yiotas Cross Stitch is a website I stumbled across after they started to follow me on Twitter (@Sew_Sensational).
+Firstly, (I know how concerned you are with my progress) take a look at how my cherry-blossom-esque flowers are coming along – I just need to stitch a few more, place some green leaves in between, et voila – an entire bouquet!